Treatment Effects with Targeting Instruments: Concluding Remarks

+\paragraph{Step 3: Testing for Universal Targeting} The set of valid mappings that survive Steps 1 and 2 may or may not be consistent with universal targeting.
+One can further use the inequalities in \eqref{eq:test:targeting3} to formally test it.

+As usual, one should be careful about controlling the size of this three-step procedure by applying standard multiple-testing corrections within each step and/or bootstrapping.
+We leave this for further research.

 Our paper only analyzed discrete-valued instruments and treatments.
-Some of the notions we used would extend naturally to continuous instruments and treatments: the definitions of targeting, one-to-one targeting, and filtering would translate directly.
+Some of the notions we used would extend naturally to continuous instruments and treatments: the definitions of targeting, one-to-one targeting, and positive selection would translate directly.
 Strict targeting, on the other hand, is less appealing in a context in which continuous values may denote intensities.
-Our earlier paper \citep{LeeSalanie2018} can be seen as analyzing continuous-instruments/discrete-treatments filtered models; so does \citeapos{Mountjoy:2019}'s study of 2-year colleges.
-Extending our analysis to models with continuous treatments is an interesting topic for further research.
+Our earlier paper \citep{LeeSalanie2018} as well as \citeapos{Mountjoy:2022} can be seen as analyzing continuous-instruments/discrete-treatments models.
+Extending our analysis to models with continuous treatments is an obvious topic for further research.
+It would also be interesting to apply the partial identification approach of \citet{MST:2018} in our setting.
+Finally, there has been a surge of recent interest on understanding the properties of OLS and 2SLS estimands when treatment effects vary with the covariates \citep{BBMT,Sloc22,GHK:24}.
+We believe that the targeting concept and the identifying assumptions explored in this paper should be relevant in this context and that they merit further investigation.